exponea/exponea-flutter-sdk/Documentation/authorization.md

 applicationId: '<Your application id>',
 ...
 ```
-Make sure your `applicationId` value matches exactly Application ID configured in your Bloomreach Engagement under **Project Settings > Campaigns > Channels > Push Notifications.**
+Make sure your `applicationId` value matches exactly Application ID configured in your {user.mkg} under **Project Settings > Campaigns > Channels > Push Notifications.**

-**Single mobile app:** If your Engagement project supports only one app, you can skip the `applicationId` configuration.
+**Single mobile app:** If your {user.mkg} project supports only one app, you can skip the `applicationId` configuration.
 The SDK will automatically use the default value "default-application".